What is a zibaldone?

 To be free

 I discovered them because I felt restricted by the other kind of notebooks I was keeping.
-The problem lied, I think, in the combination of two disciplines in one word.
+The problem lay in the combination of two disciplines in one word.
 Because finally there was always too much of one or the other.
 Art journal: depending on the feeling of the moment, there was too much art and not enough journal.
 Or vice versa.
 Sketchnote: too much note and too little sketch.
 If we talk about freedom of putting down our thoughts on paper this shouldn’t be things to consider.
 You shouldn’t push your subject/material in one direction trying to fit it in.
 If you want to make art?
 Please do so.
 If you wanna write and illustrate the text from time to time?
 Go ahead.
 People have been doing it for centuries.
 And if all that fits into a journal?
 For the better.
 It’s your choice.

 Jotting down ideas for a webpage.